stet-stet/goct_ismir2023/README.md

     ㄴSHK - Couple Breaking (Sky_Demon) [Sakura's HD].osu
     ㄴ...
 ```
 remember which directory the folders are located in.
 We will call this `(BIGFOLDER)`.
-This is not to be confused with `BIGFOLDER`, which is literally the length-9 text "BIGFOLDER".
+This is not to be confused with `OSUFOLDER`, which is literally the length-9 text "OSUFOLDER".

 We strongly recommend that the steps below be taken in a non-Windows operating system.